cameroncros/OctoPrint-DiscordRemote/README.md

 ### Discord Settings

 - Bot Token: The token for a discord bot.
 - Channel ID: The ID of a channel the bot will listen and post to.
-Ensure that this is locked down so that strangers cannot send commands to your printer, or whitelist users using the "Allowed Users" setting.
+  Ensure that this is locked down so that strangers cannot send commands to your printer, or whitelist users using the "Access Settings"
-- Allowed Users: A whitelist of the users that are allowed to interact with.
-The bot will only respond if the users _ID_ (Not user name) is in this list.

 In order for you to be sure these settings work, every time you change one of them, a test message will be sent to the corresponding Discord Channel.
 If you don't receive it, something is most likely wrong!

+### Access Settings

+The access settings allow specific commands to be limited to specific users.
+- In the commands section, put a comma-separated list of commands.
+- In the users section, put a comma-separated list of user IDs.
+- A '*' in either section can be used to match all commands/users.

+If the current command and user combination matches any of the rules, it will be executed.
+If additional rules are required, manually editing the config will be required.

 ### Message Settings